TUR14CUS/Django-Form/README.md

 - This project is a simple demonstration of building a web application with Django and Bootstrap.

 Feel free to customize and expand upon this project for your specific needs.
+## Acknowledgments

+- This project is a simple demonstration of building a web application with Django and Bootstrap.